jamie-brannan/hundred-days-swift/16__instafilter/d053__notes.md

 }
 ```

 >Using this method, we check each of our four keys to see whether the current filter supports it, and, if so, we set the value.
-The first three all use the value from our `intensity` slider in some way, which will produce some interesting results.
-If you wanted to improve this app later, you could perhaps add three sliders.
+>* The first three all use the value from our `intensity` slider in some way, which will produce some interesting results.
->
+>* **If you wanted to improve this app later, you could perhaps add three sliders.**

+:pencil: Good idea for improvements later on

 >If you run your app now, you should be able to choose from various filters then watch them distort your image in weird and wonderful ways.
 Note that some of them – such as the Gaussian blur – will run very slowly in the simulator, but quickly on devices.
-If we wanted to do more complex processing (not least chaining filters together!) you can add configuration options to the `CIContext` to make it run even faster; another time, perhaps.
+If we wanted to do more complex processing (not least chaining filters together!) you can **add configuration options** to the `CIContext` to make it run even faster; another time, perhaps.

+:red_circle: `Thread 1: "[<CIGaussianBlur 0x282524600> setValue:forUndefinedKey:]: this class is not key value coding-compliant for the key inputIntensity."`

 ## :two:  [Saving to the iOS photo library](https://www.hackingwithswift.com/read/13/5/saving-to-the-ios-photo-library)